MetalSlug/MAMERedump/README.md

 # MAME Redump 0.268 (WIP)

-The aim of the MAME Redump project is to convert the redump sets into formats that are low on disk space, such as the chd format.
-Gamecube and Wii sets have been converted to NKit2 RVZ format (zstd-19-128k).
+The aim of the MAME Redump project is to convert the redump sets to formats that take up little space, such as the chd format.
+Gamecube and Wii sets have been converted to the NKit2 RVZ format (zstd-19-128k).
-All MAME CHDs are merged or included.
-You need to recompress all mame chds that don't match since 0.263 because mame is uses obsolete hashes.
+All MAME Software List CHDs are merged or included.
+You will need to re-compress any Mame CHDs that don't match since 0.263, as Mame uses outdated hashes.

-Another goal is deduplication and to show how big or small the intersection between the two is.
+Another goal is deduplication and showing how big or small the intersection is between the two.
 It should be possible to create either a MAME set or a redump set from the data.

-This project uses the track information stored in the CHD files to match against Redump.
-Gamecube and Wii Games are only matched by name for now.
+This project uses the track information stored in the CHD files to match them with Redump.
+Gamecube and Wii games are currently only matched by name.

-The program to read out this information or to merge the sets are not yet public because they are still in a very early stage.
+The program to read the track information or merge the sets is not yet public as it is still in a very early stage.

 # Attention / Disclaimer